RakimKai/gym-buddy-frontend/README.md

 ## Deployment Demo

 A demo version of the Gym Buddy Frontend is available for preview.
-You can access the deployed demo [here](#https://jade-beijinho-9f67b9.netlify.app/).
+You can access the deployed demo here : https://jade-beijinho-9f67b9.netlify.app/